Portrait of Kirsantov

 • 10+ years in IT — development, product, UX/UI

-• Full-Stack Developer & Product Designer — bridging engineering and product
+• AI Product Architect — bridging LLMs, interfaces, and product systems

 • Design systems & components — Storybook, UI kit, interface unification